Farm and Garden

 The CDS farm and garden program in the lower school has four broad educational objectives.
 To learn more about our farm & garden curricular goals, please refer to our curriculum grid.

 - To cultivate a deep understanding of the science behind our farm and garden.
 Teachers lead inquiry-based discussions and design units that illuminate children’s observations and build upon their understanding of the hidden natural systems that govern our planet.

 - To provide hands-on experiences in the practice of farming and gardening that foster a sense of ownership and responsibility.
 Students are the primary caretakers of the farm and garden and do tasks ranging from mucking the sheep barn to aerating the compost heap.
 When appropriate, students are presented with different problem-based learning challenges which are based on the needs of the garden but also can integrate with the science curriculum.
 Topics include composting, pest control, and water conservation.

 - To integrate and enhance topics presented by the social studies, art, math, science, and community-based learning curricula.
 Farm and garden teachers collaborate with head teachers to illuminate topics by using natural phenomena.

 - To develop empathy and gratitude for the resources provided by animals and plants.
-Students are encouraged to express curiosities and wonders about the well-being of our both our domestic and wild animal communities.
+Students are encouraged to express curiosities and wonders about the well-being of both our domestic and our wild animal communities.
 They gain a deeper sense of time as they witness the life cycle of our plants and a rich appreciation for flavor as they learn different methods of cooking our garden’s bounty.